bluefrg/jira-grafana-json-datasource/README.md

 It's recommended to use API tokens from your [Atlassian API token page](https://id.atlassian.com/manage/api-tokens) for authentication instead of your primary account username and password.

 ### Testing Jira connection
-You can validate the connection to Jira is authenticating properly by visiting the `test-jria` endpoint at: http://localhost:3000/test-jira
+You can validate the connection to Jira is authenticating properly by visiting the `test-jira` endpoint at: http://localhost:3000/test-jira

 A successful authentication will return the current user, a failure will return the HTTP response and detailed error message from Jira.